-- Royalty: what is the percentage, how this is calculated, what costs will be deducted, and what are the anticipated selling quantities?
+- Royalty: What is the percentage?
+How is this is calculated?
+What costs will be deducted?
+And (most importantly!) what are the anticipated selling quantities?

 - Records and accounts: What rights have you got to inspect the licensee’s accounts to ensure that the proper records and payments are calculated and received?

 - Quality control and reputation: The license will specify in detail the quality of products, materials and colours, with an allowance for you to approve samples prior to distribution.